scmata/first-hugo-site/content/posts/year-abroad-early-experience2.md

 Wow, what an experience.
 I feel grateful for the opppornity to step outside my comfort zone but boy was I out of my comfort zone.

+Does anyone else take ages to write a good email?